 Jadeja, De Villiers star in IPL wins

-- Sri Lanka beat Australia by 20 runs
+- South Africa beat India by 134 runs

 BANGALORE, India (AP) Ravindra Jadeja's allround effort highlighted the Chennai Super Kings' comfortable victory over Deccan Chargers while Royal Challengers Bangalore beat Delhi Daredevils in the Indian Premier League on Saturday.

 Jadeja seemed to justify his $2 million tag at this year's auctions as he slammed 48 in Chennai's huge total of 193-6 and then bagged 5-16 as Deccan folded for 119 in 17.1 overs at Rajasakhera Reddy Stadium in Visakhapatnam.

 Jadeja propped up the innings in the company of South African Faf de Plessis (39) but the score was really propelled by West Indian allrounder Dwayne Bravo's brisk 43 off 18 balls with five sixes, three of them in an over from former Chennai pace bowler Manpreet Gony.